PacktPublishing/Docker-Certified-Associate-DCA-Exam-Guide/labs/chapter8/Readme.md

 ```
 We will add execute permissions:
 ```
-vagrant@node4:~$ chmod 755 create-docker-database.sh
+vagrant@swarm-node4:~$ chmod 755 create-docker-database.sh

-vagrant@node4:~$ ls -lrt create-docker-database.sh
+vagrant@swarm-node4:~$ ls -lrt create-docker-database.sh
 -rwxr-xr-x 1 vagrant vagrant 219 Jan 1 20:00 create-docker-database.sh
 ```

 We will then create a config file with file content.
 We will use this file to create a database named _docker_ on PostgreSQL start.
 This is something we can use because it is provided by official Docker Hub PostgreSQL image.
 ```
-vagrant@node4:~$ docker config create create-docker-database ./create-docker-database.sh
+vagrant@swarm-node4:~$ docker config create create-docker-database ./create-docker-database.sh
 uj6zvrdq0682anzr0kobbyhk2
 ```

 3 - We will add a label on some of the nodes to ensure database is running always there as we will create an external volume only on that node.
-We will use for example _node2_.
+We will use for example _swarm-node2_.
 ```
-$ vssh node2
+$ vagrant ssh swarm-node2
-vagrant@node2:~$ docker volume create PGDATA
+vagrant@swarm-node2:~$ docker volume create PGDATA PGDATA
-PGDATA
 ```

-This volume will only exist on node2 therefore we will create a constraint based on a node label to run service task only on _node2_.
+This volume will only exist on swarm-node2 therefore we will create a constraint based on a node label to run service task only on _swarm-node2_.
 ```
-vagrant@node4:~$ docker node update --label-add tier=database node2
+vagrant@swarm-node4:~$ docker node update --label-add tier=database swarm-node2
-node2
+swarm-node2
 ```

 4 - Now we will create following Docker Compose file named postgres-stack.yaml: